Weird Science

 The peak period for observing meteors from the Perseid meteor shower is slowly coming to an end, but that doesn’t mean the night sky above our heads has become any less interesting.
 On the contrary, late summer and early autumn provide excellent opportunities to observe many fascinating deep-sky objects.
 One of them is the Andromeda Galaxy.

 The photograph shows the Andromeda Galaxy, a beautiful example of a spiral galaxy.
-Its structural elements are clearly visible, such as the bright central bulge and the galactic disk.
-Dark bands within the disk (marked with arrows) are also noticeable.
-Additionally, two other extragalactic star systems—namely the dwarf galaxies M32 and M110—are distinctly visible.
-Both are satellites of the Andromeda Galaxy, orbiting around it.
+Its structural elements are clearly visible such as the bright central bulge and the galactic disk.
+Dark bands within the disk marked with arrows are also noticeable.
+Additionally, two other extragalactic star systems namely the dwarf galaxies M32 and M110 are distinctly visible.
+Both are satellites of the Andromeda Galaxy orbiting around it.
 Slightly below is the star ν Andromedae (Nu Andromedae), a spectroscopic binary star whose components orbit their common center of mass with a period of just over four Earth days.

-September 5, 2019 – Jaworzno (Poland), garden
+September 5, 2019 – Jaworzno, Poland

 urban conditions, high level of light pollution